 “Amway, in partnership with its business owners, helps people around the world achieve their potential through business ownership.
 We have helped millions of entrepreneurs go into business for themselves, but not by themselves.
 That’s the power of the Amway business.”

 As the Americas region president, Candace Matthews oversees operations and works closely with Amway Business Owners in North America and Latin America markets that include Argentina, Brazil, Canada, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Panama, Puerto Rico, the United States, Uruguay and Venezuela.

 Matthews joined Amway in 2007 as chief marketing officer, leading category marketing for beauty, nutrition and home brands; the Amway brand; digital and experiential marketing; corporate citizenship; public relations; and integrated marketing communications.

 Prior to Amway, Matthews served as president of SoftSheen-Carson, Consumer Products Division of L’Oreal USA.
-In this role, she oversaw all company operations, including the merger of L’Oreal’s SoftSheen and Carson businesses.
+In this role, she oversaw all company operations, including the merger of the L’Oreal’s SoftSheen and Carson businesses.

-Matthews was also vice president, new product and package innovation, and managing director, non-cola brands, with the Coca-Cola Company, and had senior marketing positions at the CIBA Vision Corporation; Bausch + Lomb, Oral Care Division; Procter & Gamble; and General Mills, where she began her marketing career.
+Matthews was also vice president, new product and package innovation and managing director, non-cola brands, with the Coca-Cola Company, and had senior marketing positions at the CIBA Vision Corporation; Bausch + Lomb, Oral Care Division; Procter & Gamble; and General Mills, where she began her marketing career.